We are always updating and improving our registry to focus more on things that matter to patients and their families.

 Having an international patient registry will allow us to answer fundamental questions about the disorders that even the experts can’t really answer right now:

-A registry like this one will help us measure the effectiveness of health care programs and treatments.
-We want to see if the current treatments are working for patients– and if they are not, we can then advocate that those treatments to be improved.
-This can lead to less repeat surgeries, fewer hospitalizations and the development of new treatment options can keep medical bills from skyrocketing.
+This registry will help us measure the effectiveness of health care programs and treatments.
+We’ll be able to see if the current treatments are working for patients– and if they are not, we can then advocate that those treatments to be improved.
+This might lead to less repeat surgeries, fewer hospitalizations and the development of new diagnostic and treatment options that can keep medical bills from skyrocketing.
 Improvements in treatment will not only keep costs down, but more and more patients will have better quality-of-life.

-You are the critical key that we need to unlock answers for the millions who struggle with Chiari malformation, syringomyelia and related disorders.
+You are the key we need to unlock the answers for the millions of families who struggle with Chiari malformation, syringomyelia and related disorders.